Bat virome: SARS-CoV, SARS-CoV-2, and MERS-CoV

 Several zoonotic coronaviruses are associated with bats, including severe acute respiratory syndrome coronavirus (SARS-CoV) and Middle East respiratory syndrome-related coronavirus (MERS-CoV).
 Severe acute respiratory syndrome coronavirus 2 is another zoonotic coronavirus likely originating in bats.
 SARS-CoV causes the disease severe acute respiratory syndrome (SARS) in humans.
 The first documented case of SARS was in November 2002 in Foshan, China.
 It became an epidemic, affecting 28 countries around the world with 8,096 cases and 774 deaths.
 The natural reservoir of SARS-CoV was identified as bats, with the Chinese rufous horseshoe bat considered a particularly strong candidate after a coronavirus was recovered from a colony that had 95% nucleotide sequence similarity to SARS-CoV.
 There is uncertainty on whether or not animals like Himalayan palm civets and raccoon dogs were intermediate hosts that facilitated the spread of the virus from bats to humans, or if humans acquired the virus directly from bats.

 The first human case of Middle East respiratory syndrome (MERS) was in June 2012 in Jeddah, Saudi Arabia.
 As of November 2019, 2,494 cases of MERS have been reported in twenty-seven countries, resulting in 858 fatalities.
 It is believed that MERS-CoV originated in bats, though camels are likely the intermediate host through which humans became infected.
 Human-to-human transmission is possible, though does not easily occur.

-The SARS-CoV-2 outbreak in humans started in Wuhan, China in 2019.
+The COVID-19 pandemic in humans started in Wuhan, China in 2019.
 Genetic analyses of SARS-COV-2 showed that it was highly similar to viruses found in horseshoe bats, with 96% similarity to a virus isolated from the intermediate horseshoe bat.
 Due to similarity with known bat coronaviruses, data "clearly indicates" that the natural reservoirs of SARS-COV-2 are bats.
 It is yet unclear how the virus was transmitted to humans, though an intermediate host may have been involved.
 Phylogenetic reconstruction of SARS-CoV-2 suggests that the strain that caused a human pandemic diverged from the strain found in bats decades ago, likely between 1950 and 1980.